Employee Rights No Fees Unless We Win

-National origin is defined as "the country where a person was born, or, more broadly, the country from which his or her ancestors came."
+National origin is defined as "the country where a person was born, or, more broadly, the country from which his or her ancestors came." “[T]he terms ‘national origin’ and ‘ancestry’ [are] considered synonymous.”
 Espinoza v.
 Farah Mfg.
-Co., (1973) 414 U.S. 86, 88, 89.
+Co.
+(1973) 414 U.S. 86, 88, 89.

-- Was subjected to unwelcome ethnic harassment,
+- Was subjected to unwelcome ethnic harassment;

 - The [employer or entity] was liable for the harassment."
 Thompson v.
-City of Monrovia, (2010) 186 C4th 860, 876 (discussing racial harassment).
+City of Monrovia, (2010) 186 Cal.App.4th 860, 876 (discussing racial harassment).

-In fact, harassment due to an employee's national origin is normally a separate cause of action from discrimination due to an employee's national origin.
+In fact, harassment due to an employee's national origin is normally a separate cause of action from national origin discrimination.
 However, harassment is additionally actionable as "discrimination" if it is "so severe or pervasive as to alter the conditions of [the victim's] employment and create an abusive working environment."
 Clark County School Dist. v.
-Breeden, (2001) 532 US 268, 270.
-Thus, pervasive harassment about one's ancestry or national origin may be enough for two separate claims, depending on the situation.Contact Us
+Breeden, (2001) 532 U.S. 268, 270.
+Thus, pervasive harassment about one's ancestry or national origin may constitute two separate claims, depending on the situation.

-If you have been harassed at your workplace based on your national origin, ancestry, or others' perception of either, contact the respected national origin harassment attorneys at Kokozian Law Firm, APC.
-323-857-5900.
+If you have been harassed at your workplace based on your national origin or ancestry, or if you have been harassed at your workplace because of what your supervisor or coworkers perceive as your national origin or ancestry, contact the lawyers at Kokozian Law Firm, APC.
 Ask about our free initial consultation.